 - Nutritional value

-We talk about these things in our mini eBook guide How to Build Your 30 Day Emergency Food Supply.
+We discuss these things in our mini eBook guide, How to Build Your 30-Day Emergency Food Supply.

 Thanks.
 A well written article.
 I’ll be tweaking my storage of emergency food just a bit with this new information.